Another World (2021 film): Release

 The film premièred at the 78th Venice International Film Festival on 10 September 2021.
 It was first theatrically released in Spain on 13 May 2022.

 Reception

 Box office

-Another World grossed $0 in the United States and Canada, and a worldwide total of $2.8 million.
+Another World grossed a worldwide total of $2.8 million.

 Critical response

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 100% based on 9 reviews, with an average rating of 7.5/10.
 On Metacritic, it holds a score of 79 out of 100, based on 5 critics, indicating "generally favorable reviews".